-The foreign buyers are treated as equally as the Albanian investors.
-In the case of a cross-border merger, where one of the companies is registered in one of the Member States of the EU, the merger is regulated by Law 110/2012, which is in compliance with the Directive 2005/56/EC of the European Parliament and of the Council of 26 October 2005.
+Foreign buyers are treated equally to Albanian investors.
+In case of a cross-border merger, where one of the companies is registered in one of the Member States of the EU, the merger is regulated by Law 110/2012, which is in compliance with Directive 2005/56/EC of the European Parliament and of the Council of 26 October 2005.